polymerdao/monomer/README.md

 ## Development

+We use Go 1.22.
+To run the e2e tests, you'll need the `foundry` tools and the submodules (`git submodule update --init --recursive`).

-You'll need `go` 1.22.
-The Makefile includes commands for running unit tests and generating coverage profiles.
+The Makefile includes commands for running tests and generating coverage profiles.